 Registered firmer chisel

 Registered firmer chisel is a peculiar tool.
 Most commonly understood as a heavy bench chisel with squared off sides and handle with steel ferrules on both ends to prevent splitting of the handle, there is also a leather washer between the bolster and the handle that works as a shock absorber.
-Registered firmer chisel is useful for heaviest work such as chopping out mortises.
+A registered firmer chisel is useful for the heaviest of work such as chopping out mortises.
 It is reminiscent of sash mortise chisels.